 Pursuant to the O&M Agreement, the Developer agrees to loan the District an amount not to exceed \$500,000 in a series of installments through December 31, 2021.
 With respect to such loan advances prior to the issuance of an O&M Reimbursement Obligation, the interest rate shall be 6.5% per annum, simple interest.
 The provision for repayment of amounts due thereunder is subject to annual appropriation by the District.
-The agreement has been extended through December 31, 2022.
+The agreement was extended through December 31, 2023.

-As of December 31, 2021, \$393,933 was outstanding with accrued interest of \$79,478.
+As of December 31, 2023, \$415,933 was outstanding with accrued interest of \$133,730.